reflexer-labs/geb-uni-v3-manager/src/test/fuzz/readme.md

 -   Set initial pool parameters but close to the real world, and set the pool's initial price close to the starting redemption price
 -   Bound the price changes to values closer to real world.

+### Second run

+After adjusting the parameters, a second round of fuzzing was run.
+Two more properties were added:

+1. Manager contract never owns tokens, to ensure no leftover token0 or token1.
+2. When the manager has an open position in the pool, it must also have a total supply greater than 0.

+#### Results: